axeldaguerre/movie_title_cleaner/README.md

     - `Cancel`: It cancel the program **and make no modifications**
 5. Done, you will have all movie files inside a folder with the name of the suggestions accepted previously.

+# Current Limitations

+1. There is no possibility to go to a previous suggestion not validated, the user will have to skip all other by clicking `No` until next movie file and relaunch the application later.

 ## To dos